 So many people wrote me with good ideas for grocery shopping, I had to create a new page!
 How to Shop Without Standing Up

-Most cities, and some rural areas, have para-transit programs that will take you anywhere.
+If you are able to leave your house a little, but cannot manage public transportation, most cities, and some rural areas, have para-transit programs that will take you anywhere.
 Many will go anywhere in your city, and sometimes they will travel to other areas.
 These programs are free or low-cost.
 In some areas, these programs are difficult to qualify for and in other areas they are very easy to get into.
 Contact the public transportation agency in your area.
 How Roselyn Got Approved for Paratransit by Using the Magic Words

 Taxis to Doctors (Medicaid)